rohit-vaswani/coding-interview-preparation/readme.md

 1. Understand the problem, example, input, output and expectations very clearly [create-a-fake-timer-setInterval]
 2. Tackle the problem
    -- Complex problem, DS.
-   -- Helper/Built-in functions to use. [merge-sorted-arrays, largestNumber, LargestPalindrome] -- Responsibility & Input/Output of each function. [create-a-fake-timer-setInterval, parkingLot, create-an-Observable] -- Recursive problem, Recursion [create-an-interval, LargestPalindrome] -- Cases problem, handle [compress-a-string, convert-snake_case-to-camelCase] -- String/Array problem, example and passes [longest-substring-with-unique-characters, Count-palindromic-substrings, add-comma-to-number]
+   -- Helper/Built-in functions to use. [merge-sorted-arrays, largestNumber, LargestPalindrome, highlight-keywords-in-HTML-string]
+   -- Responsibility & Input/Output of each function. [create-a-fake-timer-setInterval, parkingLot, create-an-Observable] -- Recursive problem, Recursion [create-an-interval, LargestPalindrome] -- Cases problem, handle [compress-a-string, convert-snake_case-to-camelCase] -- String/Array problem, example and passes [longest-substring-with-unique-characters, Count-palindromic-substrings, add-comma-to-number]
-   -- non-comprehensive, english translation [countRangeSum, event-delegation] -- Steps [event-delegation, LargestPalindrome, construct-object, smart-sale]
+   -- non-comprehensive, english translation [countRangeSum, event-delegation] -- Steps [event-delegation, LargestPalindrome, construct-object, smart-sale, highlight-keywords-in-HTML-string]
+- NEVER JUMP TO THE IMPL, IF YOU CANNOT VISUALISE HOW TO SOLVE IT.

 # Statements to help
  - Ultimately you have to find a (index) [first-failed-commit, merge-sorted-arrays]
  - One thing we are sure is to (iterate over the elements)

 # Still Unable to solve the problem
 -- Understand the problem's input and output [create-a-browser-history]